-High Level Panel on Future Data SpaceHow a vision of the internet of FAIR data & Services becomes a reality
+High Level Panel on Future Data SpaceHow a vision of the internet of FAIR data becomes a reality.

-For this panel, we will ask the panellists to present their ideas about essential aspects of the future data space.
-Then we will ask some well-known experts of different backgrounds to comment on these ideas and give the panellists the chance to respond.
+For this panel, we will ask the panelists to present their ideas about essential aspects of the future data space.
+Then we will ask some well-known experts of different backgrounds to comment on these ideas and give the panelists the chance to respond.
 Finally, we will open the floor to the audience to raise questions, present views and give comments.

 Purpose of the event